Simulating and comparing the quantum and classical mechanical motion of two hydrogen atoms: Simulations and results

 \subsection{Results of classical motion of nuclei}

-Except for interaction forces, other parameters are the same as in Sec. \ref{subsec:ResultsQuantMotion}.
+In Fig. \ref{fig:ClassicalMotion}, classical mechanical motion of the nuclei is considered.
+Except for the interaction forces, all other parameters are the same as those in Sec. \ref{subsec:ResultsQuantMotion}.

-In Fig. \ref{fig:ClassicalMotion}, classical mechanically motion of nuclei is considered.
-In panel \ref{fig:ClassicalMotion} (a), the initial state is also $|\Psi_{initial}\rangle$.
-For association process, we consider two definitions of interaction forces: the first is straight-type relationship, described in Eq. \eqref{eq:StraightAss}; the second is trigonometric-type relationship, described in Eq. \eqref{eq:TrigonometricAss}.
-We assume that $\mu_{\Omega^{\uparrow,\downarrow,s}}=0.5,\ \mu_{\omega^{\uparrow,\downarrow}}=0$.
-According to numerical results in Fig. \ref{fig:ClassicalMotion} (a), we discovered that the red solid and red dashed curves of state $|\mathrm{H}_2\rangle$ climb and reach almost $1$ at the end.
-Although the two curves do not overlap, they both reach the same value in the end.
-Moreover, when the interaction forces satisfy the straight-type relationship, the curve climbs faster.
+In panel (a) of Fig. \ref{fig:ClassicalMotion}, the initial state is also $|\Psi_{\text{initial}}\rangle$, representing two atoms in different cavities.
+For the association process, we consider two types of nuclear motion: uniform motion (Eq. \eqref{eq:StraightAss}) and non-uniform motion (Eq. \eqref{eq:TrigonometricAss}).
+The parameters are set to $\mu_{\Omega^{\uparrow,\downarrow,s}}=0.5$ and $\mu_{\omega^{\uparrow,\downarrow}}=0$, which promotes the formation of H$_2$.
+The numerical results in Fig. \ref{fig:ClassicalMotion} (a) show that both the dashed (uniform) and dash-dotted (non-uniform) red curves, representing the $|\mathrm{H}_2\rangle$ population, rise and approach unity at $\tau = T$.
+Although the two curves do not overlap, they converge to the same final value.
+However, the dashed curve rises faster than the dash-dotted curve, indicating that uniform motion leads to faster molecular formation.
+This difference arises from the different time dependence of the coupling strengths: linear change in the uniform case vs. trigonometric change in the non-uniform case.

-In panel \ref{fig:ClassicalMotion} (b), the initial state is also $|\Psi_{initial}'\rangle$.
-For dissociation process, we consider two definitions of interaction forces: the first is straight-type relationship, described in Eq. \eqref{eq:StraightDiss}; the second is trigonometric-type relationship, described in Eq. \eqref{eq:TrigonometricDiss}.
-We assume that $\mu_{\Omega^{\uparrow,\downarrow,s}}=0,\ \mu_{\omega^{\uparrow,\downarrow}}=0.5$.
-In Fig. \ref{fig:ClassicalMotion} (b), we discovered that the blue solid and blue dashed curves of state $|\mathrm{H},\mathrm{H}\rangle$ climb and reach the same value and the green solid and green dashed curves of state $|\mathrm{H}^-,\mathrm{H}^+\rangle$ climb and reach also the same value at the end.
-Same as Fig. \ref{fig:ClassicalMotion} (a), when the interaction forces satisfy the straight-type relationship, the curve climbs faster.
-The curves of dark states under the case of classical motion are shown in Fig. \ref{fig:DarkStatesClassMotion}.
+In panel (b) of Fig. \ref{fig:ClassicalMotion}, the initial state is also $|\Psi_{\text{initial}}'\rangle$, representing a hydrogen molecule in a single cavity.
+For the dissociation process, we consider two types of nuclear motion: uniform motion (Eq. \eqref{eq:StraightDiss}) and non-uniform motion (Eq. \eqref{eq:TrigonometricDiss}), with parameters $\mu_{\Omega^{\uparrow,\downarrow,s}}=0$ and $\mu_{\omega^{\uparrow,\downarrow}}=0.5$ to promote dissociation.
+The results in Fig. \ref{fig:ClassicalMotion} (b) show that both the blue curves ($|\mathrm{H},\mathrm{H}\rangle$) and green curves ($|\mathrm{H}^-,\mathrm{H}^+\rangle$) converge to their asymptotic values ($\approx 0.51$ and $\approx 0.49$, respectively) at $\tau = T$.
+As in panel (a), uniform motion (dashed curves) yields a faster initial rise than non-uniform motion (dash-dotted curves).
+The dark state populations under classical motion are shown in Fig. \ref{fig:DarkStatesClassMotion}.